 You will discover the world this way while making money and building your career.

-Here are a few jobs you can do while travelling and adventuring all over the world.
+Here are a few jobs you can do while traveling and adventuring all over the world.

 One of the best travel jobs you can think of is being a flight attendant.
 Most flight attendants initially start in their home country before they are allowed to work on longer flights that travel to foreign destinations.